circleci/circleci-docs/jekyll/_cci2/language-go.md

       - run: mkdir -p $TEST_RESULTS

-      # This should be in custom primary image, here is just for the sake of explanation
+      # Normally, this step would be in a custom primary image;
+      # we've added it here for the sake of explanation.
-      - run:
-          name: Install JUnit
-          command: go get github.com/jstemmer/go-junit-report
+      - run: go get github.com/jstemmer/go-junit-report

       - run:
           name: Run unit tests